epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 - debug an IOC by starting a bash shell inside it's container

 ### Kubernetes Alternative
 If you do not have the resources to maintain a Kubernetes cluster then this project supports installing IOC instances directly into the local docker or podman runtime on the current server.
 Where a beamline has multiple servers the distribution of IOCs across those servers is managed by the user.
 These tools would replace Kubernetes and Helm in the technology stack.
+Docker compose allows us to describe a set of IOCs and other services for each beamline server.

 If you choose to use this approach then you may find it useful to have another tool for viewing and managing the set of containers you have deployed across